girliemac/girliemac.github.io/_posts/2017-01-05-facebook-apiai-bot-nodejs.md

 ![Create a FB App](/assets/images/articles/2017/01/apiai-console.png)

-Let's stop for now and use this in your bot.
+Now let's use this feature in your bot.
 You can always come back here to customize the conversations.